Calling Test

 What Obedience Produces

+Growth.
 You will become more in one year of obedience than in ten years of comfort.
 Obedience stretches you in ways that produce character, faith, and depth that nothing else can.

+Fruit.
 Obedience produces fruit.
 Not just personal growth — impact.
 Changed lives.
 Built things.
 Served people.
 Legacy.
+"He that abideth in me, and I in him, the same bringeth forth much fruit" (John 15:5).

-Not happiness — joy.
-The deep, unshakeable kind that comes from knowing you are doing what you were made for, regardless of the circumstances.
+Joy.
+Not happinessjoy.
+The deep, unshakeable kind that comes from knowing you're doing what you were made for, regardless of the circumstances.
+Purpose produces joy in ways comfort never can.

+Intimacy with God.
 You cannot know God deeply from the sidelines.
 You know Him in the arena — in the obedience, the risk, the dependence.
 Comfort keeps you in the stands.
 Obedience puts you on the field.

 How to Choose Obedience